CamaroKalithasan/PuzzleGame/README.md

 READ ME

-Directions:
+Directions and Tips:

-- Use W,A,S,D keys to move
+- Click or press and hold LMB anywhere on the screen to move
--
+- Press 'E' to interact with objects